Skip to main content

 PARAGRAPH 1

-Classical Feldenkrais is an indivisible combination of above all the writing and practice of two trainers, Moshe Feldenkrais z"l and Yochanan Rywerant z"l.
+Classical Feldenkrais is an indivisible whole, grounded primarily in the writings and practices of two trainers: Moshe Feldenkrais z”l and Yochanan Rywerant z”l.

-In three articles in this section, numbers 5, 6, and 7, I discuss and analyze material from two Hebrew books by Moshe Feldenkrais.
-The epilogue to the book Autosuggestion, The Thought and The Deed from 1929.
+In three articles in this section (numbers 5, 6, and 7), I analyze material from two Hebrew books by Moshe Feldenkrais.
+The first is the epilogue to Autosuggestion, The Thought and the Deed (1929).
+I have corrected the existing translation.

-YR published a textbook in FI, Teaching by Handling, The Feldenkrais Method.
-It was completed during Moshe Feldenkrais' last years and is thus approved and included in the original literature.
-I discuss this at depth in article 9.
-The curriculum for training practitioners, Acquiring the Feldenkrais profession is spanning and summarizing many years of experience, training teachers, that is the years 1974 - 2000.
-He also published a monograph, Corollary Discharge, The forgotten Link; Remarks on the Body - Mind Problem, about this very important and central feature of the brain addressed in the lessons, making the difference.
+Yochanan Rywerant published a textbook in Functional Integration, Teaching by Handling: The Feldenkrais Method.
+It was completed during Moshe Feldenkrais’ final years and is therefore approved and included in the original body of literature.
+I discuss this work in depth in article 9.
+Rywerant also authored the training curriculum Acquiring the Feldenkrais Profession, which spans and synthesizes many years of experience in teacher training between 1974 and 2000.
+In addition, he published the monograph Corollary Discharge: The Forgotten Link; Remarks on the Body–Mind Problem, addressing a central and decisive function of the brain that is directly engaged in the lessons.

-To follow my reasoning about Classical Feldenkrais with ease, the reader needs to have access to the books in English (or other languages) to which I refer.
-I assume that if the person concerned is a trained teacher, they are already on the bookshelf.
+To follow my reasoning about Classical Feldenkrais with ease, the reader needs access to the books in English (or other languages) to which I refer.
+I assume that trained teachers already have these works on their bookshelves.

-I am Hebrew speaking, learned the profession in English and teach in Swedish.
-Living in the triangulation of several languages I share an interest and fascination for words with my two teachers.
-Based on this, Hebrew has become a necessary reference that in many ways gives me a broadened understanding.
-I can show the indulgence of those who saw it as a matter of course to shoulder the mantle of Moshe Feldenkrais legacy.
-Careless to say the least.
+I am Hebrew-speaking, trained in English, and teach in Swedish.
+Living within the triangulation of several languages, I share with my two teachers a sustained interest in words and their precision.
+On this basis, Hebrew has become a necessary reference, providing a broader and more exact understanding.
+From this position, I can demonstrate the carelessness—at times astonishing—of those who have assumed, as a matter of course, the mantle of Moshe Feldenkrais’ legacy.

-The Hebrew original language is part of my argumentation.
-I will do my best to bridge the uncertainty for the reader who do not dwell in how language and it's meaning always alters in translations and can be used for other interpretations.
-It asks for a flexibility of mind that can be improved by practice.
+The Hebrew original language forms an integral part of my argument.
+I will do my best to bridge the uncertainty for readers who are less familiar with how meaning inevitably shifts in translation and how such shifts can open the door to alternative interpretations.
+This requires a flexibility of mind—one that can be cultivated through practice.

-The Jewish civilisation, culture and religion use the same texts and images with or without a belief in God.
-As every person is unique, so is the relationship to the texts.
-Judaism has no credo.
-I use Jewish religious references from a secular point of view.
-By no means are these references in this professional context meant to imply a religious connotation.
+Jewish civilization, culture, and religion use the same texts and images, with or without belief in God.
+Just as every person is unique, so is each relationship to these texts.
+Judaism has no creed.
+I draw on Jewish religious references from a secular standpoint; in this professional context, they are not intended to imply any religious commitment.

-Classical Feldenkrais also distances itself from the personality cult that has been encouraged around Moshe Feldenkrais's persona, where he is referred to by his private name by people who have never met him, as a Jesus figure with a legacy of speeches instead of looking soberly at the profession and its theoretical and practical sources that bear his name.
-Basically, such an address has evolved to give people who knew him an authority through stories and gossip - "I was there" instead of referring to objective material.
-This continues without due questioning now 40 years after his death.
+Classical Feldenkrais also distances itself from the personality cult that has developed around Moshe Feldenkrais.
+Referring to him by his private name—often by people who never met him—and treating him as a quasi-religious figure with a legacy of speeches obscures the sober examination of the profession and its theoretical and practical sources.
+Such modes of address have evolved to grant authority through anecdote and proximity—“I was there”—rather than through reference to objective material.
+Remarkably, this continues largely unquestioned more than forty years after his death.

 The awareness correlates between intention to achievement.